Roussillon: History

 As the French and Aragonese crowns grew in power, the region of Roussillon, forming part of the border between them, was frequently a site of military conflict.
 By the Treaty of Corbeil (1258), Louis IX of France formally surrendered his claims of sovereignty over Roussillon and to the title of Count of Barcelona to the Crown of Aragon, recognizing a centuries-old reality.

 James I of Aragon had wrested the Balearic Isles from the Moors and joined these islands with Roussillon to create the Kingdom of Majorca, with its capital at Perpignan.
 In 1276, James I granted this kingdom to his son, who became James II.
 The subsequent disputes of this monarch with his brother Peter III were exploited by Philip III of France in his quarrel with Peter III for the crown of the Two Sicilies.
 Philip III espoused James II's cause and led an army into Catalonia but, retreating, died at Perpignan in 1285.
 Lacking the resources to continue the struggle, James then became reconciled to his brother Peter, and in 1311 the former was succeeded by his son Sanç I, or Sancho I, who founded the cathedral of Perpignan shortly before his death in 1324.
 His successor, James III of Majorca, refused to do homage to Philip VI of France for the seigneury of Montpellier, and applied to Peter IV of Aragon for aid.
-Peter not only refused, but declared war and seized Majorca and Roussillon in 1344.
+Peter not only refused, but declared war and seized Mallorca and Roussillon in 1344.

 The province was now reunited to the Principality of Catalonia within the Crown of Aragon, and it enjoyed peace until 1462.
 In that year, the disputes between John II of Aragon and his son over the Crown of Navarre spurred Louis XI to support John against his subjects, who had risen in revolt, the Catalan Civil War (1462-1472).
 The province, having been pledged as collateral to Louis for 300,000 crowns, was occupied by French troops until 1493, when Charles VIII evacuated the region as part of a settlement with Ferdinand the Catholic (son of John II of Aragon).

 As part of a wider war (the Italian Wars), France and Spain clashed here between 1496 and 1498.
 Eventually the Spanish, under personal command of Ferdinand, not only secured Roussillon but managed to push into southern France before the new French monarch, Louis XII, signed the Treaty of Granada (1500).

 The Habsburg dynasty took control of both the Crown of Castile and the Crown of Aragon in 1516 and the two crowns were for the first time ruled by the same physical person.
 This was under Charles V, Holy Roman Emperor (called Charles I of Spain), grandson of the Catholic Monarchs.